 “For people who never expected to become refugees, who have had their lives turned upside down in the last couple of months and who still face significant uncertainties over their future, outlets like this can be invaluable because they allow people to take a break from the challenges they are facing so they can do something fun and enjoyable.
 We’re looking forward to continuing our partnership to help facilitate further opportunities for others who are rebuilding their lives in the city.”

-Last week Cheltenham Road business, Koocha Mezze, kindly donated a range of mezze dishes, salads and breads, while the nearby Gloucester Road Fruiterers donated a large box of fruit and their close neighbours, Joe’s Bakery, kindly donated a selection of cakes and pastries.
-All three businesses have committed to supporting the Afghan community sessions on a weekly basis.
+Cheltenham Road business, Koocha Mezze, kindly donated a range of mezze dishes, salads and breads, while the nearby Gloucester Road Fruiterers donated a large box of fruit and their close neighbours, Joe’s Bakery, kindly donated a selection of cakes and pastries.
+All three businesses committed to supporting the Afghan community sessions on a weekly basis.

 Noda Marvani, CEO of Koocha Mezze, said: “As an independent business, we are very much part of the local community and we are happy to be supporting both the cricket club and those in need.”